-Third-party cookies are tracker cookies which are set by a third-party server (or an ad server) that are not part of the website you are browsing on.
-They are accessible to any website that can load the server’s script.
-More often than not, these cookies are used for advertising and are set by advertising networks — like Google’s AdSense program.
+Third-party cookies: Third-party cookies are tracker cookies which are set by third-party servers (or ad servers) independent of the website a user is browsing.
+Third-party cookies are accessible to any website that can load the server’s script.
+More often than not, these cookies are used for unsolicited advertising and are set by ad networks like Google’s AdSense program.

 Websites that accommodate ad spaces from servers such as Google’s “DoubleClick” also allow them to place third-party cookies.
-These cookies can track your browser history and identify interests for it to facilitate retargeting.
-So, when you visit a website that also hosts a similar ad server, it will display a targeted advertisement using the third-party cookie.
+These cookies can track your browser history and identify interests to facilitate retargeting.
+That way, when you visit a website that also hosts a similar ad server, it will display a targeted advertisement using the same third-party cookies.

 It is important to note that the consent of collecting personal information cannot be preordained or implied like in the form of pre-ticked boxes.
 Instead, the user must choose to opt-in to the collection of data and provide adequate detail on the information being tracked.